micmejia/bible-dump/AMPC/Acts/Acts 10.md

-But in every nation he who venerates _and_ has a reverential fear for God, treating Him with worshipful obedience and living uprightly, is acceptable to Him _and_ [^e]sure of being received and welcomed [by Him].
+But in every nation he who venerates _and_ has a reverential fear for God, treating Him with worshipful obedience and living uprightly, is acceptable to Him _and_ sure of being received and welcomed [by Him].